PvPClt/project/Golden_en.md

 **SENKO**:

-— Ten meters further, a heavy dump truck is blocking her path.
-She’ll try to bypass it on the left, of course.
-But a few meters in, there’s an excavator and another large truck hidden behind the first one.
-Plus, one more heavy vehicle will be coming toward her through the remaining narrow corridor.
+— Ten meters further, parked on the inner radius of a sharp bend, a heavy dump truck completely blocks her view.
+Since the road drops away right there, everything beyond the truck is a total blind spot.
+She’ll try to bypass it on the left, but she won't see the excavator and the second truck hidden on that downhill slope until she’s already committed to the maneuver.
+And the final touch — in that narrow free corridor, a massive semi-truck is coming straight at her.
+And here’s the beauty of it: her brakes have "failed", and she’s barreling down at forty kilometers per hour.

-![](Images/All_Albun_66_3.jpg)

-**SENKO**:

-— It’s a death trap, kid.
-Avoiding a collision in that setup is simply impossible.
-And don’t forget: her brakes have "failed",  and she’s barreling down at forty kilometers per hour.
+With no brakes, she’s a passenger.
+Even if she spots the trap at the last second, what’s she going to do?
+Lay the bike down at full speed?
+She’s headed straight into the steel, and there's not a damn thing she can do about it.
 She won’t even have time to process what’s happening before she’s turned into a pancake.
 Her and her bike.
+It’s a hell of a death trap, kid.
+Get it?

+![](Images/All_Albun_66_3.jpg)

 **VECHIRKO** (with relief):

 — Well, God willing.
 About time she’s six feet under.
 Look, everyone else is normal — they die quiet, no fuss.
 But this one?
 She kicks, she fights, she tries to crawl out of it.
 How many times do we have to say it: if the Service wants you dead, you’re dead.
 Don’t resist, it’s a waste of time — you’re just dragging it out.

 **SENKO** (rubbing his hands):